 Getting pictures of yourself when you’re travelling solo can be tricky.
 Until recently, I was using my camera’s timer function, but only when I could really be bothered.
 The process of running back and forth from my camera and trying to pose for the count of ten just isn’t a fun one!
 Recently, I discovered the Canon R6 Remote Control.

 It uses infra-red to pair up with my Canon and control the shutter, and it either takes shots instantly or with a two second delay.
 It’s perfect for self portraits when I’m travelling solo!
 The remote is also really handy for taking a long exposure shot with a tripod, since even pressing the shutter button can cause camera shake.
 I love this little baby, which is small enough (9.1 x 6.4 x 1.4mm) to slip into my camera bag’s side pocket no problem.

-LensPen DSLR Pro Cleaning Kit
+5. LensPen DSLR Pro Cleaning Kit

 I bet you do it too, don’t you?
 It’s not good for the lens, though.
 Your clothes might feel soft, but they could have tiny fibres in them which are damaging your lens.
 Luckily, I have found a solution.